 Chinese version 中文版：ARM简史：第一部分

 Fast forward a few years and they landed a fantastic opportunity to produce the BBC Micro, a government initiative to put a computer in every classroom in Britain.
 Sophie Wilson, and Steve Furber were two talented computer scientists from the University of Cambridge who were given the wonderful task of coming up with the microprocessor design for Acorn’s own 32 bit processor – with little to no resources.
-Therefore the design had to be good, but simple – Sophie developed the instruction set for the ARM1 and Steve worked on the chip design.
-The first ever ARM design was created on 808 lines of Basic and citing a quote from Sophie from a telegraph interview; ‘We accomplished this by think about things very.
-Very carefully beforehand’.
+Therefore the design had to be good, but simple – Sophie developed the instruction set for the Arm1 and Steve worked on the chip design.
+The first ever Arm design was created on 808 lines of Basic and citing a quote from Sophie from a telegraph interview; ‘We accomplished this by thinking about things very, very carefully beforehand’.
 Development on the Acorn RISC Machine didn't start until some time around late 1983 or early 1984.
-The first chip was delivered to Acorn (then in the building we now know as ARM2) on 26th April 1985.
+The first chip was delivered to Acorn (then in the building we now know as Arm2) on 26th April 1985.
 The 30th birthday of the architecture is this year!
 The Acorn Archimedes which was released in 1987, was the first RISC based home computer.

 If there is enough interest I will do a full blog on the history of Acorn Computers Ltd but for now you can find a great TV movie by the BBC called Micro Men – watch out for the Sophie Wilson cameo appearance!
 (Credit to the BBC - Source here for British iPlayer users)

 Arm back then stood for ‘Advanced RISC Machines’ or 'Acorn RISC Machines' depending on who you ask, but to answer the age old question asked by many people these days, it actually doesn’t stand for anything – as the machines they were named after are long but outdated, Arm continued with its name – which funnily enough, means nothing!
 It does have a cool retro logo though!